ungoldman/electron-hello-world/README.md

 A quick way to get a Hello World Electron app running locally.

+**Update**: looks like the Atom team has created [electron-quick-start](https://github.com/atom/electron-quick-start), a similarly inspired endeavor!
+Please use that instead.

+**No longer supported or maintained.
+Use at your own risk.**

 ## How To

 ### 1. clone this repo